jmsckv/EncDecMeta/readme.md

+# A User-Friendly Encoder Decoder Meta Search Space For Semantic Segmentation

+This repo provides a user-friendly, modular encoder decoder meta search space for semantic segmentation.
+It is based on PyTorch and Ray Tune.
+The search strategy is asysnchronous successive halving (ASHA).
+Architectures can be specified analoguous to search space spaces in .py configuration files.

+- Key Use Case: build a robust

 # Read-Me

-This repo provides a user-friendly, modular encoder decoder meta search space for semantic segmentation.
-Single neural architectures can be specified analoguous to space spaces in .py configuration files.
+This framework allows to specify architectures analoguous to search spaces as

 The key idea is to make any instantiated model agnostic of whether it is being sampled as part of a search process or as a stand-alone model.